HeikoSchlittermann/cert-proxy/README.md

 	 | |
        cert-proxy-client

 As the cert-proxy may send sensitive information to the client, the client has to authenticate itself.
+As the client has to trust the information from the proxy, the server needs to authenticate with the client.

+Authentication in both directions is done with X509 certs, issued by a CA running on the cert-proxy.

+    Requests:
+    GET /crt/<cn>
+    GET /privkey/<cn>
+    GET /fullchain/<cn>

+## operation

+Start the proxy on the proxy host:

+    cert-proxy

+Run the client:

+    cert-proxy-client -interval 1h <dn>...